-14 Amla Juice Benefits Which Are Simply Awesome
+14 Benefits of Amla Which are Simply Awesome

-Enriched with vitamin C and comprised of iron and other essential nutrients – Amla can safely be called the powerhouse of health.
+As a source of vitamin C, which combats free radicals and comprised of iron and other essential nutrients – Amla can safely be called the powerhouse of health.
 As a superfood and a naturally enriched fruit, Amla is revered for its health benefits, nutritious advantages and tangy taste.
 What it brings to the table in terms of health and overall well-being of the body, cannot be ignored.

 Amla or Indian gooseberry is a nutritious fruit and its regular consumption can keep your body healthy and fit.

-Right from its pulp to the seed, every part of the fruit comes packed with so much goodness that by including it in your every diet or beauty regime you can smile your way to health and gorgeous hair and skin, such is how beneficial Amla can be.
+Right from its pulp to the seed, every part of the fruit comes packed with so much goodness that by including it in your every diet or beauty regime as juice or Amla powder, you can smile your way to health and gorgeous hair growth and skin, such is how beneficial Amla can be.
 Drinking its juice can help you stay protected from many widespread ailments and diseases, boost immunity and helps prevent viral and bacterial infections.

 In India, Amla is generally developed in the wet hilly territories and is utilized in various forms — from pickles, chutneys, jams, and murabba to even its juice.

 Here is a list of some of the active ingredients present in Amla and its nutritional fact: